pablomoreno555/ARP-assignment3-sockets/README.md

 - *server*: the application does not use the keyboard for input: it receives input from another application (on a different machine) running in client mode.
 - *client*: the application runs normally as Assignment 2 and, additionally, sends its keyboard input to another application (on a different machine) running in server mode.

-When selecting modes 2 and 3, the application asks the user to enter the IP address and the port number of the companion application.

 ## Processes